 The smoke might kickstart severe asthma symptoms for people with asthma, including some of the signs mentioned earlier.

-Long-term respiratory damage can happen due to the disruption of oxygen to other organs of the body.
+Long-term respiratory damage can happen due to disrupting oxygen to other body organs.
 For example, carbon monoxide, when inhaled, strips oxygen from the blood.
 In this instance, vital organs such as the lungs, the brain, and the heart can suffer damage due to the lack of oxygenated blood.

 Eye irritation is the most common symptom of smoke damage.
 The eyes can feel itchy or experience a burning sensation.
 The eyes can become red and watery in areas with high smoke concentrations.

 You should immediately address eye irritation.
 You can try an over-the-counter artificial tears solution to wash out the smoke particles.
 Follow up with a cold compress to calm the swelling and irritation.

 If left untreated, the damage to your eyes could become permanent.
-See a doctor right away if you’ve recently been through a fire and experience eye irritation.
+See a doctor immediately if you’ve recently been through a fire and experienced eye irritation.